wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-application-types/includes/4-web-apps-call-apis.md

 ## Web apps that sign in users & call APIs

-Adding authentication enables your web app to access limited profile information, and customize the experience offered to users.
+Adding authentication enables your web app to access limited profile information and customize the experience offered to users.
 Web apps authenticate a user in a web browser.
-In this scenario, the web application directs the user to sign in to Azure AD.
-Azure AD returns a sign-in response through the user’s browser, which contains claims about the user in a security token.
+In this scenario, the web application directs the user to sign in to Microsoft identity.
+Microsoft identity returns a sign-in response through the user’s browser, which contains claims about the user in a identity token.

-Signed-in users use the Open ID Connect standard protocol itself simplified by the use of middleware libraries.

-As a second phase you can also enable your application to call Web APIs on behalf of the signed-in user.
+As a second phase you can also enable your application to call web APIs on behalf of the signed-in user.

 ## OAuth 2.0 authorization code grant flow

 The OAuth 2.0 authorization code grant flow is common when websites or custom applications leverage Azure AD as a federated authentication provider.
-When the application needs you to sign in, or needs an access token to act on your behalf, it redirects you over to Azure AD’s authorization endpoint to authenticate.
-You sign in using your email & password and in turn Azure AD redirects you upon a successful sign-in back to a specific URL in the app.
+When the application needs a user to sign in, or needs an access token to act on their behalf, it redirects the user over to Azure AD’s authorization endpoint to authenticate.
+The user signs in using their email and password and in turn Azure AD redirects the user upon a successful sign-in back to a specific URL in the app.

 When Azure AD redirects the user back to the web app, it includes an authorization code.
-The authorization token is an encoded string that only Azure AD can read.
+The authorization code is an encoded string that only Azure AD can read.
 The web app takes this authorization code, which is valid for a short time, and includes it in a request to the Azure AD token endpoint.

 In addition to the authorization code, the request to the token endpoint includes a `grant_type` parameter that tells the endpoint it's exchanging the authorization code to obtain the access token on your behalf.

-A benefit of this grant flow is that the web app never sees your username & password.
-All authentication happens over on Azure AD and instead, the application just gets the authorization code that’s a result of this sign-in process.
+A benefit of this grant flow is that the web app never sees your username and password.
+All authentication happens over on Azure AD and the application just gets the authorization code that’s a result of the sign-in process.
 This aspect to the auth code grant flow makes it very secure.

 ## Azure AD app registration

 In order for a web app to use Microsoft identity to enable users to authenticate and obtain access tokens for use with services such as Microsoft Graph, you must register a new app with Azure AD.
 This can be done using the Azure AD admin center https://aad.portal.azure.com.

 When registering the app in Azure AD, ensure the redirect URI of the app points to the callback URL of the web app.
-This URL must match the redirect URL provided by the SPA when the authentication process is started.
+This URL must match the redirect URL provided by the app when the authentication process is started.
 The authorization code will be sent to this endpoint, which means you need to configure any authentication libraries and/or middleware to listen on this endpoint to receive the authorization code.

 A sign-out URL should also be specified so the authentication libraries and/or middleware deletes any cached tokens or other data that are only needed for signed in users.